 Did you Know?
-List of Interesting Facts about Native Americans Wyoming
+List of Interesting Facts about Indians Wyoming

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Native Americans of Wyoming, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Facts about Native Americans and interesting Facts about Native Americans Wyoming are as follows:
+Our unusual and interesting facts about Indians of Wyoming, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Facts about Indians and interesting Facts about Indians Wyoming are as follows:

 - Fact 1 - Wyoming is a a state in the western United States.
 The indigenous people of this state included various tribes of Native Americans.
 The Great Plains area covers parts of the U.S. states of Colorado, Kansas, Montana, Nebraska, New Mexico, North Dakota, Oklahoma, South Dakota, Texas and Wyoming.
 The Plains Indians were nomadic hunter gatherers.

-- Fact 2 - There were many Native Americans of Wyoming including Arapaho, Bannock, Cheyenne, Comanche, Crow, Dakota, Kiowa, Pawnee, Shoshoni and the Ute tribes
+- Fact 2 - There were many Indians of Wyoming including Arapaho, Bannock, Cheyenne, Comanche, Crow, Dakota, Kiowa, Pawnee, Shoshoni and the Ute tribes

 - Fact 3 - Names of Border States: Colorado, Idaho, Montana, Nebraska, South Dakota and Utah